 - Clooz 3.5 (Oct 2015) – Import/Export capability with Family Historian.
 Improvements to the Composite view filtering and sorting capabilities.

-While we believe the level of upgrades has been pretty impressive, the best is yet to come.
 Since 2014, we have been working on a total rewrite of the program to support more flexible development of document templates and use of document data, and allow the program to run on both Windows and Mac OS X computers (without special virtual Windows environments).
-This has continued to be a long and exhausting process for a small company such as Ancestral Systems, LLC.
-We are proud to maintain top-notch user support throughout the effort.
-Unfortunately, some of the development tools and products this effort has been based on have not delivered the level of quality you deserve.
+This has been a long and exhausting process for a small company such as Ancestral Systems, LLC.
+We have maintained top-notch user support throughout the effort.
+However, some of the development tools and products being used in this effort have not delivered the level of quality you deserve.
 Correcting or working around these issues have used up substantial amounts of time.
 Dealing with these types of unforeseen issues is a fact of life in the software development industry.
-Since many of these tools were chosen to support our goal of having both Windows and Mac OS X versions, it was tempting to abandon the Mac OS X target and go with Windows only.
-However, at this point in time, we remain committed to providing a Mac OS X version when the complete set of new features are fully functional.
-In the meantime, certain new features from version 4 will be introduced into version 3 (Windows only).

 - Spreadsheet type document templates for documents having tabular formats (e.g., censuses)